CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

 It makes perfect sense to package each move piece command into objects, as this allows us to add move history easily.
 A move history can further let us implement undo piece moves. \
 All the code is written in package Command.
-The Command class is the interface, and Move class implements it, which has execute() and undo().
+The Command class is the interface, and Move class implements it, which has methods execute() and undo().
 Controller.CommandSender creates and sends these commands.
 On execution, BoardManager as the receiver will perform some actions.
 We decided to break down the command pattern to several move types since our super chess with new mechanics will also use the command pattern: RegularMove, EnPassantMove, CastlingMove, CaptureMove and AttackMove are all subclasses of Move.

 ### Decorator Pattern
 Our classic chess and super chess have different rules about piece movement.
-The decorator pattern allows us to add new rules to classic pieces without creating subclasses for all different pieces, thus making the project more concise. \
+However, because super chess pieces use the basic behaviour of their corresponding classic chess pieces, it was unnecessary to create a separate class for each super chess piece.
+Thus, the decorator pattern allows us to add new features (attack level and health points) to classic pieces without creating subclasses for all different pieces, thus making the project more concise.

-(Someone familiar with this, please add more details about implementation)
+Nevertheless, this proved a problem in phase 2.
+When we designed the program, we had SuperGameRule check the validity of moves according to the additional super game rules.
+However, the GUI implemented in phase 2 uses getValidMoves() in the piece classes to highlight available moves to the user.
+But piece classes only check their corresponding classic piece behaviour.
+In other words, the GUI highlights available moves for the classic pieces even when you are playing super chess.
+Therefore, when playing super chess, the GUI may highlight a coordinate as a possible move when it is actually impossible.
+Thankfully, if you click on the supposedly possible coordinate, SuperGameRule will still stop the move from happening.

 ### Strategy Pattern
 Our chess AI has three difficulty levels.
 The chess AI makes decisions by searching through the states in a game tree,